 Pan American Games

-Did you know- At the 2007 Pan American Games, a pre-Olympic event, in Rio de Janeiro (Brazil), the Olympic team of Ecuador finished 11th in the count medal, with 19 medals, outpacing Jamaica (13th), Peru (20th) and Uruguay (22nd).
+Did you know- At the 2007 Pan American Games, a pre-Olympic event, in Rio de Janeiro (Brazil), the Olympic team of Ecuador finished 11th in the count medals, with 19 medals, outpacing Jamaica (13th), Peru (20th) and Uruguay (22nd).
 The nation’s medal tally for Rio 2007 included five gold medals.
-In that event, for the first time in the history of the Pan American Games, the team from Ecuador won the soccer tournament, ahead of Jamaica, Mexico and Bolivia.
+In that event, for the first time in the history of the Pan American Games, the team from Ecuador won the soccer tournament ahead of Jamaica, Mexico, and Bolivia.
 In the gold-medal game, they beat Jamaica 2-1.

-Did you know- The team from Ecuador -made of mostly Ecuadorian of Panamanian descent– won the Baseball South American Tournament in Buenos Aires, Argentina, in 1963.
-The national team won all its matches, and defeated Argentina (20-1), Chile (20-2), Brazil (10-0) and Peru (6-0).
+Did you know that the team from Ecuador -made of mostly Ecuadorians of Panamanian descent– won the Baseball South American Tournament in Buenos Aires, Argentina, in 1963?
+The national team won all its matches and defeated Argentina (20-1), Chile (20-2), Brazil (10-0), and Peru (6-0).

 1976 Montreal Olympics

-Did you know- The national team finished in 12th place in the women’s Basketball World Championship in Brazil in the early 70s.
+Did you know that the national team finished in 12th place in the women’s Basketball World Championship in Brazil in the early 70s?

-Did you know- On October 18, 1960, Ecuador’s player César Muñoz Vicuña made international headlines when he defeated Bobby Fisher (America), one of the greatest players of all time.
-Like Jefferson Perez (track & field), Galo Legarda (cue sports), Rolando Vera (athletics), Alberto Spencer (soccer) and Jorge Delgado Panchana (aquatics), Mr Muñoz was one of the most respected athletes in Ecuador, an oil-rich nation in South America.
+Did you know- On October 18, 1960, Ecuador’s player César Muñoz Vicuña made international headlines when he defeated Bobby Fisher (America), one of the greatest players ever.
+Like Jefferson Perez (track & field), Galo Legarda (cue sports), Rolando Vera (athletics), Alberto Spencer (soccer), and Jorge Delgado Panchana (aquatics), Mr. Muñoz was one of the most respected athletes in Ecuador, oil-rich nation in South America.

 Did you know- By the mid-1990s, the Under-17 World Championship, backed by the nation’s then-President Sixto Durán Ballén (1992-96), was held in Guayaquil and Quito (Ecuador).
 The African team of Ghana was the champion, followed in order by Brazil (runner-up), Argentina (third place) and Oman.
-Also competed Australia, Nigeria, Portugal, Germany, Canada, Costa Rica, Spain, USA, Guinea, Japan, Qatar, and the host country.
+Australia, Nigeria, Portugal, Germany, Canada, Costa Rica, Spain, the U.S.A., Guinea, Japan, Qatar, and the host country.

 Did you know- On October 9, 1934, Ecuador’s shooter Juan Orús Madinya set a new world record.

 Alejandro Guevara Onofre: Freelance writer.
-Alejandro is author of a host of articles/essays about over 220 countries and dependencies (and American States as well), from ecology, history, tourism and national heroes to Olympic sports, foreign relations, and wildlife.
-In addition, he has published some books on women’s rights, among them “History of the Women in America” and “Famous Americans.”
+Alejandro authorizes many articles/essays about over 220 countries and dependencies (and American States), from ecology, history, tourism, and national heroes to Olympic sports, foreign relations, and wildlife.
+In addition, he has published some books on women’s rights, including “History of the Women in America” and “Famous Americans.”